Does my campaign need creative approval before posting?

 Yes.
-In representing our numerous franchise partners – London Underground, Docklands Light Railway, Bus and Tram companies – streetsonline. has a responsibility to vet campaign posters on their behalf prior to posting.
-All campaign posters designs are checked by the Customer Service and Franchise departments at streetsonline., adhering to guidelines set by these partners and those of the Advertising Standards Authority (ASA) in line with the British Code of Advertising Practice
+In representing our numerous franchise partners – London Underground, Docklands Light Railway, Bus and Tram companies – Streets Online has an obligation to look at campaign posters on behalf of clients before they are posted.
+All campaign posters designs are checked by the Customer Service and Franchise departments at Streets Online, adhering to guidelines set by these partners and those of the Advertising Standards Authority (ASA) in line with the British Code of Advertising Practice

-Where the poster design has given cause for concern, streetsonline. will offer recommendations to help bring the poster in line with the guidelines below.
+Where the poster design has given cause for concern, Streets Online. will give recommendations to ensure the poster meets the guidance.
 We actively encourage our clients, agencies and specialists to send us artwork in advance of production to avoid any costly re-prints.

 - do not comply with the law or incite anyone to break the law